June 28, 2006 (Volume 71, Number 124)]

 SUMMARY: On May 18, 2006, the Federal Deposit Insurance Corporation

 (FDIC) issued a notice of proposed rulemaking with request for comments

-necessitated by the recently enacted Federal Deposit Insurance Reform
+Deposit Insurance Act, as amended by the Federal Deposit Insurance

 DATES: Comments must be received on or before August 16, 2006.

-ADDRESSES: You may submit comments, identified by RIN number 3064-AD03
+ADDRESSES: You may submit comments, identified by RIN number 3064-AD08

 by any of the following methods:

 Agency Web site: